Daimler board to discuss alleged German auto cartel: sources

 "A couple of months ago manufacturers approached VDA, to integrate further development, standard setting and norm setting activities into VDA," the association said, adding existing members were being consulted about how to deal with the matter.

-Reporting by Ilona Wissenbach and Jan Schwartz; Writing by Edward Taylor and Andreas Cremer; Editing by Mark Potter
+Reporting by Ilona Wissenbach and Jan Schwartz, additional reporting by Diane Bartz; Writing by Edward Taylor and Andreas Cremer; Editing by Mark Potter and Alexander Smith